Ayesh/Wordpress-Woocommerce-HNB/readme.txt

  - Written with modern PHP code, making the code light weight and easy to read.
  - Thoroughly and securely validates the payments upon receipt.
  - Security measures to prevent sensitive data exposure.
  - Translated to Sinhala (සිංහල) and Tamil (தமிழ்)  by native speakers.

 ### Prerequisites
  - PHP 7.1 or later
  - `Acquire ID`, `Merchant ID`, and `Password` obtained from HNB.

 Note that PHP 5.6 and older versions no longer receive official security updates.
 PHP 7.1 only receives security fixes, it is highly recommended that you use the latest PHP version.
-This plugin is tested with PHP versions upto 7.3.
+This plugin is tested with PHP versions upto [PHP 8.0](https://php.watch/versions/8.0).

 ### Configuration
 Once enabled, you will see a *Settings* link under the *WooCommece HNB* plugin name.
 This button, or *WooCommerce Settings -> Payments -> HNB Online Payment* will take you to the plugin configuration page.